bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 #### Bucket Operation

-You can run "./gnfd-cmd bucket -h " to get help of the bucket operations.
+You can run `./gnfd-cmd bucket -h` to get help of the bucket operations.

 The below command can be used to create a new bucket called testbucket: